abyanrifqy/ProjectSingkat/README.md

 # Further Development

 This project still needs many improvement, start from dark theme UI compatibility, function response time, and clean code implementation.
+Please do pull request if necessary.
+Notes : Storage permissions need to be granted manually.Click and hold the app icon, then click app info, then click allow file and media permission
-Please do pull request if necessary. **All of our team members are working on this project**.
+**All of our team members are working on this project**.